Boys' High School & College (Allahabad, Uttar Pradesh)

-Boys' High School & College (BHS) is an independent school in Prayagraj (Allahabad), India.
-It was founded in 1861 to provide a Christian education to the children of Europeans and Anglo-Indians, but has always accepted children from all backgrounds.
-Though originally co-educational, it now admits only boys.
+Boys' High School & College (BHS) is an independent school in Prayagraj, Uttar Pradesh, India.
+Being founded in 1861, the school is one of the oldest in the city.
+It provided a Christian education to the children of Europeans and Anglo-Indians, but has always accepted children from all backgrounds.
+It remained a boys-only school for a long span of time but now accepts admission of girls in senior and college sections (from 2025).

-It has existed on its present site in central Allahabad since 1861.
-Since 1940 it has been managed by the Allahabad High School Society.
+It has existed on its present site in central Prayagraj since 1861.
+Since 2006 it has been managed by the Allahabad High School Society.
 It is currently affiliated to the Council for the Indian School Certificate Examinations.

-On 5 November 2013. governor B.L.
+On 5 November 2013.
+The governor of Uttar Pradesh B.L.
 Joshi released a commemorative postage stamp to mark 150th anniversary of Boys' High School.